Children of James Findlay and Catherine Sutherland

 |Catherine Davidson||Daughter||26||Mantle Maker||Scotland|

-More importantly her son Samuel who had married a Margaret Mutch in Glasgow in 1883, was definitely living nearby in Bootle at this time.
-He is recorded as living with wife Margaret and their young son Ernest, who was born in Lancashire about 1888 at 74 Cyprus Street, Bootle in the Knowslet area a few miles from his mother.
+Also her son Samuel who had married a Margaret Mutch in Glasgow in 1883, was definitely living nearby in Bootle at this time.
+He is recorded as living with wife Margaret and their young son Ernest, who was born in Lancashire, about 1888 at 74 Cyprus Street, Bootle in the Knowslet area a few miles from Samuel's mother.
 This suggests that Samuel had moved south from Glasgow circa 1885.
 Whether he moved with mother or they had moved independently is unknown.
 I suspect the Liverpool location might be a continuation of the maritime link from 1881 of "Cook on board ship" although for the 1891 census he is listed as electrician.
 Although not stated could this be on board a ship?

 1891 Census (6 April) Bootle (RG12/2975) Book 29 Page 22.